brosewarne/GiphyBrowser/README.md

 I'm not hugely experienced in writing custom hooks, I'm sure there are things I might have missed / misunderstood?
 The `useSavedGifs` hook probably isn't needed, but I ran out of time to do any extra refactoring.

-Working with React in strict was a bit different at first, but it didn't cause any real issues.
+Working with React in strict mode was a bit different at first, but it didn't cause any real issues.

 ### Known Issues / Things I ran out of time to fix / etc